StarmaQ/Articles/IteratorFunctions/iterator_functions.md

 Something that you might've knew before is `next`, which is also another function. `pairs` actually returns `next`, `next` is the iterator function here.

 Ok so wait, let's wrap it up.
 The function `x` that we want to write needs to return a function, and not any function, an iterator function.
 An iterator function determines the next value to be returned from the inputted table given the previous index, you can see that's actually how `next` works, it takes two inputs, the table being iterated and the current and the previous index, if I wanted the 3rd index, I do `next({1,3,4,5}, 2)` which is basically saying I was previously at the 2nd index get me the value from the next index.
 And that's how the generic for loop works, it uses the iterator function returned from `x`, starting with 0 (it starts with 0 so at the first iteration the determined value is 1, I hope that makes sense) and keeps on incrementing that value until the iterator function returns nil, because technically if we had a table `{1,2,3,4}` and we said I was previously at 4, it will give the 5th value which doesn't exist, in otherwords it's nil, thus nil is returned and the loop stops.
 As you can see we just provide an iterator function and the generic for loop does the repeating job.
 Also, if the returned function is called an iterator function, then what is `x` called?
-It's actually called a *factory*, in lua a factory is a function that returns a function, just like in our case.
+It's actually called a *factory*, in lua, a factory is a function that returns a function, just like in our case.
 You'll see me use this term a lot.

 Let's write some code to see what's happening.
 I'm gonna implement something simple to loop through a table.
 ```lua